henb13/frag-finder/README.md

 ### Alternative 1 (recommended)

 1. Open the demos in [CS:GO Demos Manager](https://github.com/akiver/CSGO-Demos-Manager) and analyze them.
 Select all, right click and select "Export JSON".
-2. Upload the files to the web version of frag-finder, at [fragfinder.io](fragfinder.io)! ✅
+2. Upload the files to the web GUI at [fragfinder.app](fragfinder.app)! ✅

 📺 [_Watch tutorial_](www.youtube.com)